sd3730/p8105_hw5_sd3730/Homework-5.md

 # Problem 1

-First, I will create a function to check if there are duplicate birthdays in a group of ‘n’ people.
+#### Create a function to check if there are duplicate birthdays in a group of ‘n’ people.

 ``` r
 has_duplicate_birthday = function(n) {